ponahoum/unity-easy-web-interop/README.md

 }
 ```

 By applying the `[ExposeWeb]` attribute to these methods, they become accessible in your JavaScript WebGL build.
-Static methods are accessed via the path `static[namespace][className][methodName]`.
+Static methods are accessed via the path `unityInstance.Module.static[namespace][className][methodName]`.
 Static methods allow you to expose instances, meaning both static and instance methods are available to JavaScript.

 ### Using the Exposed Methods in JavaScript